antonkarliner/timer-coffee/assets/data/privacy_policy.md

 - Brew statistics and brew events, such as recipe ID, brewing method, water amount, country of origin (country level only, derived from your IP address at the time of the brew), timestamps, and related identifiers, so your brewing history and aggregate stats work.
 The country is displayed publicly in the Pulse feed alongside the recipe name; no city or sub-national location is stored or shown.
 - Brew diary content, such as notes, grind size, bean links, favorite or marked state, and sync metadata, so you can keep personal brewing records.
 - Recipes, recipe localizations, and recipe steps, such as amounts, temperatures, brew times, descriptions, visibility state, and moderation flags, so custom recipes can be saved and synced.
-- Bean records, such as roaster, bean name, origin, variety, tasting notes, processing method, elevation, harvest date, roast date, region, roast level, cupping score, notes, farmer, farm, package weight, favorite state, cover photo URL, and sync metadata, so you can track and reuse your bean information.
+- Bean records, such as roaster, bean name, origin, variety, tasting notes, processing method, elevation, harvest date, roast date, region, roast level, grind size, cupping score, notes, farmer, farm, package weight, favorite state, cover photo URL, and sync metadata, so you can track and reuse your bean information.
 - Recipe preferences, such as favorites, last-used timestamps, slider positions, custom amounts, and custom grind size, so the app can remember how you like to brew.
 - Recipe import events, recording your anonymized user identifier, the source recipe identifier, and a timestamp when you import a recipe shared by another user, so creators can see how many people have imported their public recipes.